YabiSkywalker/YabiSkywalker/README.md

   - Highly Available, Fault Tolerant Architecture (https://github.com/YabiSkywalker/Highly-Available-Fault-Tolerant-Architecture)
 - AWS SAM | CloudFormation Practice </b>
   - AWS SAM Configuration: (https://github.com/YabiSkywalker/AWS-SAM-Config)

+<h2>What I'm up to these days:</h2>

+ - <b>🔭 I’m currently working on building a K3 Kubernetes cluster on the Apple Silicon platform!</b>
+ - <b>🌱 I’m also learning Terraform, and Automic UC4 (Event Scheduler).</b>
+ - <b>⚡ Please feel free to clone my repo's for your own use!
+If you'd like additional help, then reach out via the platforms listed below.
+Also reach out if you'd like me to modify my code for you!
+Cheers, Yabi.</b>

 <h2> 🤳 Connect with me:</h2>
 - <b>LinkedIn: https://www.linkedin.com/in/yabi/</b>